Caleb-Graham/SofaScore-Scraper/README.md

 ## Usage

-1. Navigate to a SofaScore tournament page (e.g., https://www.sofascore.com/tournament/table-tennis/poland/tt-elite-series/19041)
+1. Navigate to any SofaScore page (e.g., https://www.sofascore.com/)
 2. Click the extension icon in your toolbar
+3. Select a date from the date picker (defaults to today)
+4. Optionally adjust the number of past matches to fetch per player (default: 200)
-3. Click "Fetch TT Elite Series"
+5. Click "Fetch TT Elite Series"
-4. The extension will automatically:
+6. The extension will automatically:
-   - Fetch all past and upcoming tournament events
+   - Fetch all TT Elite Series matches for the selected date
    - Retrieve detailed statistics for each match
-   - Fetch complete match history for each player in the tournament
+   - Fetch complete match history for each player
    - Export everything to a single Excel file with multiple sheets

 ## Exported Data